Up for Grabs (play)

 Up For Grabs is a 2002 play by Australian playwright David Williamson.

-Madonna starred in the play's London West End theatre version, billed as 'Madonna Ritchie.'
-She received overall poor critical reviews.
+Singer and actress Madonna starred in the play's London West End theatre version.

 Background

-Williamson's play is about the booming international art market from 1990 to the present.
-Total art sales at auction in Australia were less than $17 million in 1990, $27 million in 1995, $70 million in 1999, and more than $90 million in 2002.
+Williamson's play focuses on the growing Australian art market from 1990 to the present, the auction sales of which increased from $17 million in 1990 to $90 million in 2002.
 According to investment analysts, art has been the fourth best-performing asset in Australia for the ten years to 2002.
 This pushed contemporary Australian art prices to new highs, with Brett Whiteley's "The Jacaranda Tree" fetching $1.9 million in 1999.

 The boom was fueled by the Dot com boom years, and Williamson also addresses six of the seven deadly sins (Pride, Lust, Avarice (Greed), Envy, Wrath, Gluttony), to address the "anything goes" personal and sexual excesses of the time.
 It is a play of bad manners, an analysis of how wealth and power can corrupt the arts.